jeremybytes/async-workshop-labs-only-2024/Lab02/Lab02-Instructions.md

 > dotnet dev-certs https --trust
 > ```
 >
 > You will get a popup verifying that you want to trust the certificate on your machine.
 Click "Yes".
 >
+> **You must close all open browser windows for this setting to take effect.
+For example, if you have both Edge and Chrome open, you must close all windows in both browsers.**
+>
 > *Note: the trust step works on Windows and macOS only.
 Check the Microsoft docs for "dotnet dev-certs" for more information on using this on Linux.*